 1. Automatic Protection

 You do not need to register your work to get copyright protection.
-As soon as your original work is created and recorded (in writing, music, or digital form), it is automatically protected under Nepali copyright law.
+As soon as your work is created and recorded—whether written, musical, or digital—it is protected by law.

 2. Duration of Copyright

-- For individuals: Copyright lasts for the lifetime of the creator plus 50 years after their death.
+- Individuals: Copyright lasts for the creator’s lifetime plus 50 years after their death.

-- For institutions or anonymous works: It lasts for 50 years from the date of publication.
+- Organizations or anonymous works: Copyright lasts for 50 years from the date of publication.

-- License others to use their work (e.g., selling rights to a publisher or media)
+- License it to others (e.g., selling rights to a publisher or media)

 4. Copyright Registration in Nepal

-Although registration is not mandatory, it is highly recommended for legal proof and protection.
-Copyrights can be registered at the Copyright Registrar’s Office under the Ministry of Culture, Tourism and Civil Aviation.
+While registration is not mandatory, it is recommended for legal proof and protection.
+You can register your copyright at the Copyright Registrar’s Office, under the Ministry of Culture, Tourism, and Civil Aviation.

 5. Penalties for Copyright Infringement